Nintendo DS Architecture

 Observations

-This is my personal opinion, but it’s really striking how simple are flashcards compared to other homebrew methods from previous consoles.
-In older articles, I’ve described that if users ultimately wanted to run homebrew programs or pirated games, they would have to get down in the rabbit hole and follow some sort of complicated method.
+This is my personal opinion, but I was astonished at how simple it was to acquire and use flashcards compared to other homebrew methods from previous consoles.
+In older articles, I’ve described that if users ultimately wanted to run homebrew programs or pirated games, they would have to get down the rabbit hole and follow some cumbersome method.

-In the case of the DS, flashcards were literally sold just like retail games, and I bet it was truly concerning for game studios to see how painless was to resort to piracy.
+In the case of the DS, however, flashcards were literally sold just like retail games (albeit with a different ‘style’ of marketing) and I bet it was truly concerning for game studios to see how painless was to resort to piracy.

-Another thing, it’s also surprising the amount of branded flashcards (aside from all knock-offs) that appeared on the market.
-If you look at it from a technical perspective, flashcards are just SD adapters [14].
-The only thing that differentiates one card from another is the boot code and SD reader.
-Some manufacturers also took more effort to design a better file browser (referred to as kernel/firmware) and include some additional hardware.
+Another thing, it’s surprising to see the amount of branded flashcards (aside from all knock-offs) that appeared on the market.
+If you look at it from a technical perspective, flashcards are just SD adapters [18].
+But as this industry progressed, some manufacturers took extra steps to design a better software package (referred to as ‘kernel’ or ‘firmware’) or even house rather unusual hardware.
+For instance, the ‘N-Card’ offered embedded storage; and the ‘SuperCard DSTwo’ bundled an Ingenic Jz4740 CPU (MIPS-compatible) running at 360 MHz!
+[19] I haven’t seen this passion since expansion cartridges.

 That’s all folks